cbalint13/featvis/README.md

 FeatVIS helps visualize multidimensional features space.

-GUI is written using QT + OpenSceneGraph with performance & simplicity in mind.
+GUI is written using QT + OpenSceneGraph with simplicity in mind.

 ## Specs